 Key art represents your title on Prime Video.
 Key art is required in two aspect ratios for episodic and standalone titles and must display your exact title name.
 For more information, see Art requirements.

 You can select which territories and how you want to make your title available to Amazon Customers (remember, eligible locations depend on the metadata language you selected when adding your title).
 For more information, see Royalty information.

 Note: You must save your changes first.
 The Publish button is available after you've saved, and when all required files and options are selected.
 After publishing a title, locate its alphanumeric Title ID at the end of the URL in the Video Direct website.

-Currently, Prime Video Direct allows video providers to publish to select marketplaces, including Amazon.com (U.S.), Amazon.co.uk (UK), Amazon.de (Germany & Austria), and Amazon.co.jp (Japan).
+Prime Video Direct allows video providers to publish to select marketplaces, including Amazon.com (U.S.), Amazon.co.uk (UK), Amazon.de (Germany & Austria), and Amazon.co.jp (Japan).
 See which marketplaces are enabled for publishing on the Availability tab.
-The ability to publish in additional territories is by invitation only.

 Locations listed on the Availability tab are based on the metadata language selected when adding a title.
 For example, when adding a title, if you select:

 - English metadata language, you will only see U.S. and UK as eligible locations on the Availability tab.

 - German metadata language you will only see Germany as an eligible location on the Availability tab.

 - Japanese metadata language you will only see Japan as an eligible location on the Availability tab.